MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 3. Follow steps 1 through 6 in the SPO instructions above.

-4. If instead, you see the "Set up OneDrive" first run wizard dialog, SilentAccountConfig was unable to silently sign in or failed for another reason.
-Verify you have completed these steps correctly by repeating them again.
+4. If instead, you see the "Set up OneDrive" first run wizard dialog, SilentAccountConfig is unable to silently sign in, or failed for another reason.
+Verify you've completed these steps correctly by repeating them again.
 Gather sync client logs to send to the engineering team for further help.

 ### To prevent Silent Business Config: